happel3567/UNO-Game-Project/README.md

 <br />
 The game will continue to run until exited <br />

+# Demo
+Please see the following link for a demo: https://youtu.be/LzdgETc2tns

 # Rules of the game
 The game begins with 7 cards in the player's hand, 7 cards in the opponent's hand, and one card in the middle <br />
 <br />